Corporate Responsibility and Sustainability Report

 MGE submits data to the global environmental impact disclosure platform, CDP.
 MGE’s climate change questionnaire is available here.

-MGE also continues to participate in the Edison Electric Institute's (EEI) environmental, social, governance and sustainability-related reporting templates.
+MGE also continues to participate in the Edison Electric Institute's (EEI) and American Gas Association’s (AGA) environmental, social, governance (ESG)/sustainability-related reporting templates.
 EEI members represent U.S. investor-owned electric companies.
+AGA members represent U.S. natural gas utility companies.

 The quantitative template includes data related to MGE's energy portfolio (generation and capacity), emissions, capital expenditures, and human and natural resources.
 The qualitative template includes information related to our company's management and oversight of and strategies for transitioning toward deep decarbonization and greater sustainability.
 These templates are voluntary and industry-specific.

-As part of our commitment to transparency and disclosure, we are providing MGE’s EEO-1 data, which serves as a snapshot in time of the organization’s workforce demographic data provided annually to the U.S. Equal Employment Opportunity Commission.
+As part of our commitment to transparency and disclosure, we provide MGE’s EEO-1 data, which serves as a snapshot in time of the organization’s workforce demographic data provided annually to the U.S. Equal Employment Opportunity Commission.